 The solution is to opt for Organic Milk or even goat’s milk when given the opportunity.

 Cruciferous veggies – things like broccoli and cauliflower… Why?
-Because they have a component called indole-3-carbinole that is being shown time and time again to reduce levels of estrogen in the body.
-They also have levels of sulfur in them which detoxify the body quite well.
-Not only do you reduce serum levels of estrogen within the body, but you also help the body eliminate them easier.
+Because they have a component called indole-3-carbinole that is being shown time and time again to reduce levels of estrogen in the body, but they also have levels of sulfur in them which detoxify the body quite well too.
+So not only do you reduce serum levels of estrogen within the body, but you also help the body eliminate them easier.
 Since estrogen levels are actually highest at night and lower during the day, it’s most important to eat your big bowl of broccoli before bed.

 As always, nourish your brain, your body, and your business and I’ll see you

 Del Fabbro E, Garcia JM, Dev R, Hui D, Williams J, Engineer D, Palmer JL, Schover L, Bruera E. Testosterone replacement for fatigue in hypogonadal ambulatory males with advanced cancer: a preliminary double-blind placebo-controlled trial.
 Support Care Cancer.
 2013 Sep;21(9):2599-607. doi:10.1007/s00520-013-1832-5.
 Epub 2013 May 8.

 Maruyama K, Oshima T, Ohyama K. Exposure to exogenous estrogen through intake of commercial milk produced from pregnant cows.

 Pediatr Int.
 2010 Feb;52(1):33-8. doi: 10.1111/j.1442-200X.2009.02890.x.
 Epub 2009 May 22

 Auborn KJ, Fan S, Rosen EM, Goodwin L,

 regulator of estrogen.
 J Nutr.
 2003